11 Livestock Guardian Dog Breeds (LGD): Info, Pictures, Facts & History

 Height: | 24 to 26 inches |

-The Tibetan Mastiff is one of the few livestock guardian dogs that is commonly kept as a companion animal today.
+The Tibetan Mastiff is one of the few livestock guardian dogs commonly kept as a companion animal today.
 They come from the Himalayan region, particularly around Tibet.
-They’re very powerful, majestic dogs with a strong protective instinct.
-They were known to fight off very large predators, including snow leopards and wolves.
+These powerful, majestic dogs have a strong protective instinct and are known to fight off very large predators, including snow leopards and wolves.

-They’re extremely loyal to their families and tend to be more on the independent side.
-They can make good family pets for the right person, though.
+They’re loyal to their families and tend to be more independent.
+However, they can make good family pets for the right owners.

 7. Spanish Mastiff